futureverse/future/README.md

 ```

-Now we are ready to explore the different future strategies.
+Now we are ready to explore the different future backends.

 ### Synchronous Futures